koihin/diceandgames/content/post/zverograd-axis.md

 Normal army list building rules applies for all factions unless otherwise stated.

 ## Improved Powered Armour
-*Axis engineers have improved on the heavy VK powered armour to improve the survivability of the suits.*
+*Axis engineers have improved on the heavy VK powered armour to increased the survivability of the wearers.*

 All Heavy Grenadiers, including Laser Grenadiers in powered armour gain [Structural Save]({{< ref "/post/dust-unified-saves" >}}).